 Central African Republic

 Sectarian violence has dominated the Central African Republic since 2013, when a coup d’état ousted then President François Bozize.
 While an interim President was appointed in early 2014, the country remains in chaos.
 Prior to the 2013 coup d’état, the Central African Republic was ranked 14th among the world’s leading producers of rough diamond by volume, and 12th among the world’s leading producers of rough diamond by value.
 The country also produces gold.
-Subsistence farming was the mainstay of the economy yielding 70% of GDP.
 The World Trade Organization estimated that the mining sector accounted for about 7% of the gross domestic product; rough diamond and timber were the country's leading export products.
 Exploitation of gold and diamonds has so far been exclusively done through artisanal mining.
-Industrial extraction is only expected to start production from 2013.

 The EITI Board has decided to temporarily suspend Central African Republic’s status as EITI Compliant, effective 10 April 2013, due to political instability.
 The Board determined that EITI CAR does not currently have a recognised government necessary for effective EITI implementation.
 In accordance with the EITI Rules, Central African Republic may apply to lift the suspension at any time.